The three main branches of Buddhism are Mayahana, Hinayana and Theravada,. They are

 so radically different, they really shouldn't be given the same name.

-Theravada is very old.
-The story goes that Prince Gautama
+The original story goes that Prince Gautama

 Siddartha went out and saw pain, poverty and death.
 After thinking about